 Elevator Thoughts (aka Tweet): Dream Hou$e play by Eliana Pipes at 12th Ave Arts w/ Washington Ensemble Theatre starring Antonieta Carpio & Adriana Hillas.
 Commentary on gentrification, identity, & heritage in the frame of a reality TV game show.
 Loved Holly Vander Hyde’s TV host character! #Spanish #Latino #Hispanic

 Synopsis from the Theatre: Set in a rapidly changing neighborhood, two sisters sign up for a reality tv show to sell their childhood home after the passing of the family matriarch.
 As Julia and Patricia perform for the camera, they confront their own desires, aspirations, and the sacrifices they are willing to make to achieve them.
 What is the cultural cost of progress in America?
 Is cashing in always selling out?

 Several or Few Scenes: Several

-Several or Few Settings: One, a treehouse
+Several or Few Settings/Locations: Just a house